print-hi/rit-docs/mkdocs/docs/Aggregate Mortality/period_cohort.md

 # Period and Cohort Rates

+Mortality rates are often presented in a period format where each column represents the mortality rates across ages for a particular calendar year.
+However, they can also be expressed in a cohort format where each column is for a particular cohort.
-All of the analysis performed after mortality rate completion, such as survival function creation and transformation, output of summary statistics can be performed on both period and cohort mortality rates.
-In fact, mortality rates are often presented in a period format but cohort rates are more suitable for the pricing of insurance products.
-Thus, this module introduces 2 helper functions to convert between period and cohort mortality rates.
+Cohort rates are more suitable for the pricing of insurance products, so this module introduces two helper functions to convert between period and cohort mortality rates and one-year death probabilities.

 ---

 ### Period to Cohort Rates

-**period2cohort <- function(period_rates, ages, init_age = NULL)**
+**period2cohort(period_rates, ages, init_age = NULL)**

 &nbsp;&nbsp; **Parameters:**